 Holi – known to all, is the ancient Hindu festival of colours and love, which is equally enjoyed by old and young.
-Be prepared to celebrate Holi 2022 on 17th March, Thursday.
+Be prepared to celebrate Holi 2023 on the 7th of March, Tuesday.
 According to the Hindu calendar, Holi falls on the Phalguna Purnima that is in the months of February or March.

 Importance of Holi Celebrations